Purdue announces growing presence in India at event with Sen. Young and Ambassador Garcetti

 This marks the latest chapter in Purdue’s successful 125-year relationship with India, dating back to its first Indian students.

-The Purdue-India Center for Education and Engagement will give Purdue a presence in India, including a new foundation to offer joint degrees in high-demand areas, including artificial intelligence, data science, semiconductors and business.
+The Purdue-India Center for Education and Engagement will give Purdue a presence in India, including a new foundation to offer dual and joint degrees in high-demand areas, including artificial intelligence, data science, semiconductors, agriculture and business.
 The degrees will be offered in collaboration with strategic partner institutions in India.

 The center also provides a central location to further foster the long-running partnership, offering a direct gateway for government and industry relations, strategic partnerships with Indian universities, alumni engagement and student recruiting.

-“Purdue is excited to grow our long-standing partnership with Indian institutions and companies across a broad range of disciplines,” Chiang said.
+“Purdue is excited to grow our long-standing partnership with Indian institutions and companies across a broad range of disciplines, such as digital agriculture and software systems,” Chiang said.
 “Both our new Center for Education and Engagement in Delhi and the new U.S.-India Center of Excellence in Semiconductors (CES), joint with IIT Hyderabad and supported by the governments of the U.S. and of India, are milestone steps toward the expansion of this strategic partnership, with many opportunities for our students and faculty and a continued elevation of Purdue’s global impact.”

 More than 3,000 students from India study on the Purdue campus — the university’s largest international student population — and there are more than 300 faculty, researchers and staff of Indian origin in the Purdue community.

-Friday’s announcement follows a series of late September meetings in three Indian cities among a Purdue delegation, Indian government officials, top academic institutions and industry leaders.
-The discussions centered on educational collaboration, expanding joint research and development initiatives, and exploring new opportunities.
+Friday’s announcement follows September’s Purdue presidential visit to India, during which a Purdue delegation engaged in meetings across three Indian cities with government officials, leading academic institutions and industry leaders.
+The discussions focused on strengthening educational collaboration, expanding joint research and development initiatives, and exploring new opportunities for partnership.

 “Purdue’s expanding connections provide the U.S. and India with the tools for ongoing global success,” Young said.
 “Forward-focused thinking like this can lay the foundation encouraging two-way trade and investment in the tech sector, particularly in high-impact areas like semiconductors and AI.”

 Garcetti received Purdue’s delegation in New Delhi in September.
-Discussions with Garcetti and other Indian government officials that week focused on enhancing research and education cooperation and how Purdue can engage with India to further mutual interests in developing and safeguarding critical technologies such as artificial intelligence, quantum computing and more.
+Discussions with Garcetti and other Indian government officials that week focused on enhancing research and education cooperation and how Purdue can engage with India to further mutual interests in developing and safeguarding critical technologies such as artificial intelligence, semiconductors, quantum computing, aerospace and more.

 “Purdue has strong support in India and has demonstrated its support for Indian industry and academia as well,” Garcetti said.
 “Establishing a presence like this in India empowers students in both nations and strengthens workforce and educational ties.
 I applaud Purdue’s leadership and the institutional partnerships which are contributing so much to the U.S.-India relationship.”

-That mutual support includes Purdue and India’s joint involvement in the new U.S.-India Center for Excellence in Semiconductors.
-Purdue will be actively engaged with semiconductor industry leaders to scale up this bilateral center of excellence with activities to further joint research and workforce development.
+That mutual support includes Purdue and India’s joint involvement in the new U.S.-India Center for Excellence in Semiconductors (CES).
+Through this center, Purdue will launch the India-U.S. Collaborative on High-impact Innovation and Partnerships in Semiconductors (INDUS-CHIPS) alliance, bringing together academia, industry and government stakeholders to jointly address grand challenges in semiconductor technology, including design, manufacturing and advanced packaging.
+Purdue will work closely with industry leaders to scale up this bilateral center of excellence, furthering joint research and workforce development initiatives.

 As part of Purdue’s three land-grant pillars of research, learning and engagement, the long-running Purdue-India partnership is helping shape future technology and education for years to come, utilizing important ties across academia, government and industry.